codingconcepts/ds/README.md

 Download the tar, extract the executable, and move it into your PATH:

 ```
-$ tar -xvf dshift_[VERSION]_macOS.tar.gz
+$ tar -xvf ds_[VERSION]_macOS.tar.gz
 ```

 ### Usage

 ```
-$ dshift
+$ ds

 Shift data from one from database to another

 Usage:
-  dshift [command]
+  ds [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell
   help        Help about any command
   insert      Insert data from one database into another
   update      Bring the target database up-to-date with the source database
-  version     Print dshift version information
+  version     Print ds version information

 Flags:
   -c, --config string   absolute or relative path to the config file
-  -h, --help            help for dshift
+  -h, --help            help for ds

-Use "dshift [command] --help" for more information about a command.
+Use "ds [command] --help" for more information about a command.
 ```

 ### Example